-Michelle has worked at Papua New Guinea’s University of Technology for the last seven years.
-She is passionate about encouraging women and girls to develop their skills in STEMM and overcome cultural barriers to seek employment in the industry.
-On completion of her studies, Michelle will continue to support women and girls to use STEMM as a technique to solving challenges and encouraging innovation to improve livelihoods.
-Through her work, she hopes to see a transformation in the involvement and contribution of girls and women in STEMM in Papua New Guinea.
+Michelle is passionate about encouraging women and girls to develop their skills in STEM and overcome cultural barriers to seek employment in the industry.
+On completion of her studies, Michelle will continue to support women and girls to use STEM as a technique to solving challenges and encouraging innovation to improve livelihoods.
+Through her work, she hopes to see a transformation in the involvement and contribution of girls and women in STEM in Papua New Guinea.